EFerriss/HydrogenCpx/README.md

-FTIR spectra collected for a project measuring hydrogen diffusion in clinopyroxene.
+FTIR spectra, illustrator files, and python code for a project measuring hydrogen diffusion in clinopyroxene.
-The accompanying academic journal article is in preparation now.
+The accompanying academic journal article is in preparation now and will be submitted to __Contributions in Mineralogy and Petrology__.

+Here are the filenames and spectra associated with each figure.

+Figure 1
+Inkscape file cpx_SampleCharacterization.svg
+Python code for D-F: KJP_3x3_comparison.py

 Figure 1D
 Sum of Kunlun diopside with polarized IR electric vector E || a, E || b, and E || c
 Spectra listed below under Figures 2 and 3